Muppet Treasure Island Review (1996) – A wonderful, nostalgic, stomach achingly hilarious film that is an absolute MUST SEE no matter your age!

 A little potato side dish here, but it is freaking uproarious!
 As part of the boarding scene, we see Rizzo who is worried that the voyage may be fruitless.
 To make sure they actually get something out of all this, he sets up the ship to also be a tropical cruise for other rats!
 He has a special boarding area for them, sets up activities etc. It is a whole thing through the rest of the movie and it is incredibly comical to see cruises made fun of in such an outlandish way!

 We are going to start wrapping up here so as to give no more of this wonderful picture away!
-The story continues with more catchy and fun musical numbers, hilarity and more iconic Muppet actors!
+The story continues with catchy and fun musical numbers, hilarity and more iconic muppet actors!
 Jim is suspicious of Long John, but Long John is able to develop a close relationship with Jim despite that.
-They do eventually make it to Treasure Island but there’s mutiny afoot!

 Muppet Treasure Island captures the spirit of the original story while infusing it with the trademark Muppet charm.
 The Muppet characters' have distinctive personalities and comedic antics that bring so much laughter and warmth to this adventurous tale.
 This movie is a truly delightful viewing experience for audiences of all ages!

-In short, we adore this movie!
+Otherwise, we really do not have any further critiques for this film!
+We adore this movie!
 The jokes still hit!
 We LOVE Tim Curry!
 He is the best Long John Silver ever in our humble opinions.
 If you are someone that enjoys the Muppet’s, and wholesome, sweet, hysterical, entertaining, fun-filled adventure movies than this is one you cannot miss!

 We give this movie 5 bottles of Rum out of 5!